+Cath Kidston Disney collection marks Mickey Mouse's 90th anniversary

 Disney fans rejoice!
-Mickey Mouse is back for another winning Cath Kidston collection | Ideal Home

-Disney fans rejoice!
-Mickey Mouse is back for another winning Cath Kidston collection
+Mickey Mouse’s back for 90th anniversary collection at Cath Kidston

 If you love Disney, prepare to dress your entire house in accessories adorned with Mickey and friends.
-Disney and Cath Kidston's fourth instalment of its brand collaboration is available this from Thursday!

-Mickey Mouse is back and this time he’s brought some friends along, too!
-The latest Disney X Cath Kidston collection launches this Thursday 17th November, featuring homeware, fashion, bags and accessories decorated with Mickey Mouse, Minnie Mouse, Donald Duck, Daisy Duck and Pluto.
+Mickey Mouse is back, and he’s brought some friends along too!
+The new Disney X Cath Kidston collection launches on Thursday 1st November.

+The latest collection features homeware, fashion, bags and accessories decorated with Mickey Mouse and pals Minnie Mouse, Donald Duck, Daisy Duck and Pluto.

-Cath Kidston’s in-house design team has taken Disney’s iconic characters and integrated them into classic Cath Kidston prints, including much-loved Spitalfields Rose and cute Button Spot.
+The playful new collection marks Mickey’s 90th anniversary – an occasion well worth celebrating in style.

 Love all things Disney?
-Out now!
-Get your paws on Disney and Cath Kidston’s latest collection – 101 Dalmations
+Read: Alice in Wonderland joins Disney collection at Cath Kidston

+Cath Kidston’s in-house design team have taken Disney’s iconic characters and integrated them seamlessly into classic Cath Kidston prints.
+Fans will recognise cute Button Spot and much-loved Spitalfields Rose.

 The Mickey and Minnie Bouquet design reworks the classic Spitalfields Rose print, making the perfect background for an Art Deco-era illustration of the beloved pair.
 This design is a pretty way to introduce Disney into your home, thanks to the vintage floral print.